Search Jira issues using JQL queries. Use when filtering issues by project, status, assignee, date, or building reports.

 |---|---|---|

-Specificity | Names the domain (Jira issues) and one specific action (search using JQL queries), but doesn't list multiple concrete actions like creating issues, updating fields, or managing workflows. | 2 / 3 |
+Specificity | Names the domain (Jira issues) and one action (search using JQL queries), but doesn't list multiple concrete actions like creating issues, updating fields, or managing workflows. | 2 / 3 |

-Completeness | Clearly answers both 'what' (search Jira issues using JQL queries) and 'when' (Use when filtering issues by project, status, assignee, date, or building reports) with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both what ('Search Jira issues using JQL queries') and when ('Use when filtering issues by project, status, assignee, date, or building reports') with explicit trigger guidance. | 3 / 3 |

-Trigger Term Quality | Includes strong natural keywords users would say: 'Jira', 'issues', 'JQL', 'project', 'status', 'assignee', 'date', 'reports' — these cover common variations of how users would phrase Jira search requests. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'Jira', 'issues', 'JQL', 'project', 'status', 'assignee', 'date', 'reports' — good coverage of terms a user would naturally use when needing this skill. | 3 / 3 |

 Distinctiveness Conflict Risk | The combination of 'Jira', 'JQL queries', and specific filter dimensions (project, status, assignee) creates a clear niche that is unlikely to conflict with other skills. | 3 / 3 |